 The bright and juicy fruit that a lemon tree yields is uncontestably the best part of growing a lemon tree.
-Prized for their tart flavor that enhances a broad variety of recipes in the kitchen, lemons tend to be a favorite fruit grown by culinary dabblers and aficionados alike.
-Growing lemons, like any other plant, takes time and patience, however, as a lemon tree needs to mature before it will begin to bear fruit.
+Prized for their tart flavor that enhances a broad variety of recipes in the kitchen, lemons are a favorite of culinary dabblers and aficionados alike.
+Growing lemons takes time and patience, however, as a lemon tree needs to mature before it will begin to bear fruit.

-If you have a new lemon tree, or are considering acquiring one, you may be curious just how long it will take before you will be able to enjoy fruit from your tree.
+If you have a new lemon tree, or are considering acquiring one, you may be curious how long it will take before you are able to enjoy fruit from your tree.

 When do lemon trees produce fruit?